injilashah/Multi-Agent-Retrieval-Augmented-Generation-System/README.md

 # Multi-Agent-Retrieval-Augmented-Generation-System

-The System is designed to query and retrieve relevant information from a document set of 20-30 files using multiple specialized Agents.
+The System is designed to query and retrieve relevant information from a document set using multiple specialized Agents.

 Agent 1: Query Parser
 - Analyzes user queries to extract key terms or topics.